COMMUNICATION AND LANGUAGE

 USEFUL FOR PARENTS/CARERS

 IPSEA stands for Independent Parental Special Education Advice and offers free and independent information, advice and support to help get the right education for children and young people with all kinds of special educational needs (SEN) and disabilities.
-A much needed support for parents, please signpost them!

 Information and Advice Services (previously parent partnership service) have a duty to provide information, advice and support to disabled children and young people, and those with SEN, and their parents.
 There should be an IAS Service in every local authority in England.
 From this page you can find the contact details of your local service.
 If you're in Wales, please look at the website Snap Cymru and for Scotland, the website for Enquire.